Lecture 6 - Conditional Statements and the Structure of Python Code¶

 enter your number 7

-This example illustrates the basic syntax of if
+This example illustrates the basic syntax of if statements, and four

 key observations can be made: